flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 ## Currently Installed Modules

-Be warned, that this is a _long_ list.
-It's updated on best effort basis to help you see what is already present, but the latest list is always available by running the `module avail` command on the HPC.
+The latest list is always available by running the `module avail` command on the HPC.
 Its broken into several segments, as there are several tools used to facilitate the installation and management of software used on the HPC.

-### Manually Installed Software / Default Available

-This is the list of software that has been 'hand rolled' as it contains either things that at that time, did not have an automated way of installation, or rather esoteric software that required extensive modification to work correctly on the HPC.
-It is available [here](ManuallyInstalled.md)

-### Additional Software

-There are additional software collections will be made available in a near future.

-## Writing Your Own Modules

-You can [write your own module files](https://lmod.readthedocs.io/en/latest/015_writing_modules.html#) if you want!
-This is supported on a best-effort basis by the HPC support team.